ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.openknx/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
   * .... -> this is used by script to generate a new entry, copy after a new release
+  * npm run release
   * npm run release major/minor/patch major.minor.patch
 -->
+### 0.7.0 (2023-12-18)

+-   feature: adding support for DPT-28 and DPT-29
+-   for gas appearing in multiple objects severity lifted to warning
+-   feature: some more verbose failure outputs
+-   bugfix: do not report errors resulting from bad bus data to sentry #433
+-   bugfix: do not forward invalid bus data to iob object tree
+-   cleanup of DTP library

+### 0.6.3 (2023-12-10)

+-   stable release

+### 0.6.3 (2023-12-10)

+### 0.6.2 (2023-12-09)

 ### 0.6.1 (2023-12-02)

 -   feature: add KNX bus load measurement
--   feature: remove standard autoread enable for some DPT1 datatypes which are triggers
+-   feature: remove standard autoread enable for some DPT-1 datatypes which are triggers
 -   bugfix: in error logging

 ### 0.5.3 (2023-03-17)

 -   savek-cc bugfix: Fix handling of addinfo_length - used to crash if addinfo was actually supplied #338
 -   bugfix: admin menu scroll small screen #339
--   feature: add dpt 9.009
+-   feature: add DTP-9.009

 ### 0.5.2 (2023-01-02)